christophzengerle/AiGen_CAD/DeepCAD/README.md

 - `train_val_test_split.json` the json - file containing indices used to split the trainingsdata

 The data we used are parsed from Onshape public documents with links from [ABC dataset](https://archive.nyu.edu/handle/2451/61215).
+If you want to train only the pcEncoder you need the vectors of the latent space.
+You can download [cad_all_zs](https://drive.google.com/file/d/1PhhCFhf9JuNi7AfjqV_f1wPLs0Sh7eIe/view?usp=sharing) and extract into the `data` folder.
-We also provide a list of faulty models in the dataset which are filterd out while loading.
+We also provide a list of faulty models in the dataset which are getting filterd out while loading.
 You can find this list in `dataset/faulty_cad_models.json`

 ## Models